-Playing around with Keras to create a fashion image classifier
+Playing around with Python and Keras to create a fashion image classifier

 Those who shop for fashion online know the frustration of searching and trawling through multiple sites looking for something in particular, and when you finally do find it, it’s out of stock in your size, and you must start all over again.